Clinical Associate Professor of Law

 - B.A.
 (Highest Honors), University of North Carolina at Chapel Hill

-Sara Warf joined the faculty of the University of North Carolina School of
+Sara Warf is a Clinical Associate Professor of law, having joined the faculty of the University of North Carolina School of

 Professor Warf earned her B.A. with highest honors from the University of